 Important note: the indication of a demonstrated negative load factor represents a structural limit only.
 In flight, the limitations (see 2.9) have to be respected at all times.

 2.8 Flight Crew

-Minimum crew is one pilot in the front seat.
+Minimum crew is one pilot in the RH seat.

-Harness in aft seat must be fastened and tight.
+Harness in the LH seat must be fastened and tight, if not occupied.